edoardocompagnucci/HSyn9DHPE/README.md

 ## Architecture

-We use a **graph-oriented Transformer** on the human-pose joint graph.
+I used a **graph-oriented Transformer** on the human-pose joint graph.
 Each layer does:

 - **Self-attention** (with residuals + LayerNorm)
 - **Graph mixing** along the skeleton using a **normalized adjacency** (multi-hop propagation over neighboring joints)